quickwit-oss/quickwit/docs/design/architecture.md

 Quickwit supports multiple sources to ingest data from.
 A source can be a simple file or a complex system like a message queue.
+Additionally the indexing service will provide a zero-configuration push API.

 A file is ideal for a one-time ingestion like an initial load, a message queue is ideal to continuously feed data into the system.